ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 I know how most developers feel, because I'm a developer myself.
 This is more of a note to myself.

 Developers tend to think of side projects as a way to "passive income".
-In reality, there's no such thing as "passive income" except for "investment funds".
-Instead of thinking about building a way to earn "passive income", just actually think about building a "business".
-Because it's the same thing in the end, as a developer, you just have more automation.
+In reality, there's no such thing as true "passive income" except for "investment funds".
+At some point you really have to email people, build relationships, go to a bank and sign some stuff.
+[It's actual work.
+Instead of thinking about building a way to earn "passive income", reset your mind and think about building a "business"](http://paulgraham.com/ds.html).
+It'll end up as a "business" if you move forward with your side project.
+As a developer, the difference is that you just have more automation.

+I have more notes to myself about this topic, but this isn't the blog post to talk about it.

 ---